 US drone attack kills five 'militants' in Pakistan

-At least five militants have been killed in a US drone strike in north-western Pakistan, intelligence officials say.
+Five suspected militants have died in a US drone strike in north-western Pakistan, Pakistani officials say.

-Pakistan publicly criticises such attacks, saying they fuel support for militants.
+Pakistan publicly criticises drone attacks, saying they fuel support for militants.
 But observers say officials privately condone the strikes.

-The US military and CIA do not routinely confirm that they have launched drone operations, but analysts say only US forces have deployed such aircraft in the region.
+The US military and the CIA do not routinely confirm that they have launched drone operations, but analysts say only American forces have deployed such aircraft in the region.